 The university informs the student by the 7th week of the Fall and Spring semesters and by the 3rd week of the Summer I term when his or her grade in any course is less than C. This is done electronically by the instructor; and the online report provides reasons for the poor performance as determined by the instructor.
-Students are requested to discuss their academic standing with the related professor and meet with the Director or Associate Director of the Student Retention and Success Office.
+Students are requested to discuss their academic standing with the related professor and meet with the Director of the Student Retention and Success Office or the Senior Academic Advising and Support Coordinator.